Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 SELECT MIN(sales_date) AS min_date, MAX(sales_date) AS max_date FROM retail_sample_data.so_sales_fact
 ```

-How many records do we have in the data warehouse (2019 data)?
+Find out how many records you have in the data arehouse:

 ```sql
 SELECT COUNT(*)
 FROM retail_sample_data.so_sales_fact
 ```
+You have only have one year of sales data in your data warehouse because that was the data queried the most.

-#### Step 2: Explore the offloaded historical data
+#### Step 2: Explore the offloaded historical data.

-As you have seen we only have 1 year of sales data in our data warehouse as this is by far the most queried, but for compliance many companies need to keep up to 10 years of historical data.
-The older data has been exported from Vantage on a monthly basis and loaded into Amazon S3 for long-term storage.
-With Teradata Vantage we can seamlessly access this offloaded data and join with the rest of the data to get insights over long-term trends and handle audit requests with ease.
-This includes using existing queries and reports that would otherwise need to be re-written!
+Although that year of data was queried the most, many companies need to keep up to 10 years of historical data for compliance.
+Vantage exports the older data on a monthly basis and loads into Amazon S3 for long-term storage.
+With Teradata Vantage, you can seamlessly access the offloaded data and join it with the rest of the data to get insights over long-term trends and handle audit requests with ease.
+This includes using existing queries and reports that would otherwise need to be rewritten.

-We know the bucket where the offloaded sales data is located, so let's take a look at some of the data that is there - using the READ_NOS function we can get the list of files and their sizes.
+Use the READ_NOS function to get a list of files and sizes from the offloaded data:

 ```sql
 SELECT location(char(255)), ObjectLength